HansLove/ContentHousing/README.md

 - **Save Template**: Save your content as a reusable template

 ### 5. Attach Images
-Drag and drop or click to upload property photos, charts, or other relevant images
+Drag and drop or click to upload photos, charts, or other relevant images

+### 6. URL Description Reader
+The tool automatically reads URL parameters to help with content creation:
+- Add `?description=Your content here` to pre-populate description fields
+- Add `?url=source-url` to track content sources
+- Perfect for integrating with other tools and workflows

 ## 🎨 Content Formatting